nus-cs2103-AY2324S1/ip/docs/README.md

 ```
 ### `mark` - Marking task

-EchoBot will mark the specified task.
+echobot.main.EchoBot will mark the specified task.

 Format: `mark INDEX`
 - Marks the task at the specified INDEX.